karenyyng/shear_gp/notes/ker_deriv.md

 \end{align*}

-Now I have dropped the (m,n) subscripts and the following subscripts correspond to the spatial dimensions
+Now I have dropped the (m,n) subscripts and the following subscripts correspond to the spatial dimensions, the first two subscripts correspond to spatial derivatives w.r.t. x and evaluated for the m-th data points, the last two correspond to spatial derivatives w.r.t. y and evaluated for the n-th data points.
 \begin{align}
 {\rm Cov}(\kappa(\vec{x}), \kappa(\vec{y}))
 &= \frac{1}{4}\left(